Shifting City

-Shifting City is an album by John Foxx and Louis Gordon, released in 1997 simultaneously with Foxx's ambient album Cathedral Oceans, Shifting City was Foxx's first album release since In Mysterious Ways (1985).
+Shifting City is an album by John Foxx and Louis Gordon, released simultaneously with Foxx's ambient album Cathedral Oceans on 24 March 1997, Shifting City was Foxx's first album release since In Mysterious Ways (1985).

 Stylistically Shifting City marked a return to the electronic sound of Foxx's 1980 solo album Metamatic, although it also shows an influence of 1960s The Beatles-style psychedelia, a style which Foxx had already experimented with on 1983's The Golden Section.

-A 2 CD special edition was released in October 2009, including three previously unreleased bonus tracks.
+A 2CD special edition was released on 19 October 2009, including three previously unreleased bonus tracks.
 Disc Two of this special re-issue contains the previously released “The Omnidelic Exotour” material, recorded live by Foxx and Gordon at A Certain Ratio's Warehouse in Ancoats, Manchester and at Metamatic Studio in 1997.